Jimmyawesom/technical-committee/project-proposals/stage-2/osrd.md

 ### What is the business roadmap of the project?

-*Please provide a link to the roadmap of the project.*
+A pull request to add the roadmap to our website is awaiting for validation: https://github.com/OpenRailAssociation/osrd-website/pull/257

 ## Adoption